Lee Jarvis

 Lee Jarvis (born 30 September 1976 in Pontypridd, Wales) is a former international Welsh rugby union player who was known as a top points scorer with the boot.
 His career has been spent in both Wales and England including top level rugby in Wales and in the Celtic League, winning a number of trophies in both countries.
 He has represented Wales from school level to full international honours as well as being selected by the Barbarians.
 Despite being tipped as the "next best thing" during his early career and being a great points kicker Jarvis only earned one cap for Wales at full international level.
 After retiring from rugby union as a player, Jarvis took up coaching.
-He is currently head coach at Rhydyfelin RFC.
+He is currently a well known regular tweeter with his use of emojis and “fekking” Twitter banter.

 Playing career

 Early career

 An outside-half, he began his club career at his local club Pontypridd in 1995 where he was a member of the youth academy.
 Despite making an appearance in the Heineken Cup, Jarvis found opportunities limited at Pontypridd as Welsh legend Neil Jenkins was already firmly entrenched as the main man in his position at the club so he moved to local rivals Cardiff for the start of the 1996–97 season.
 Jarvis spent three seasons at Cardiff where he scored an incredible 1,000 points in his time there which also saw the club win the SWALEC Cup in his first season and included a career best performance in his second season of almost 500 points in all competitions.
 He also gained a cap (the only one of his career) for Wales - playing just two minutes against Romania in 1997 but typically still managing to score a conversion in the limited time he played.
 Despite a great scoring record at Cardiff, in 1999 Jarvis returning to his former club, Pontypridd, as part of a record £200,000 deal that the capital club paid for his former teammate Neil Jenkins.